Sufi2424/biller/README.md

+# BILLER

-• Product: BILLER – Windows billing software
+Windows desktop billing software for shops and businesses.

-• Plans: 1 / 3 / 6 months / 1 year subscription
-• Payment: Razorpay UPI QR in desktop recharge app
-• Contact: phone / email / WhatsApp
+## About
+BILLER helps you create bills, manage customers, and run billing offline on a Windows PC.

+## Subscription plans
+- 1 Month
+- 3 Months
+- 6 Months
+- 1 Year

+## Payments
+Customers pay for software subscription / license activation using Razorpay UPI QR inside our Windows recharge application on their PC.

-• Note: digital software license, not physical goods
+This is a digital software subscription.
+No physical product is shipped.